Jacobson-CompSysBio/MENTOR/README.md

   --relwidths dend,heat                               Set relative widths of dendrogram and heatmap to dend,heat
                                                       (default: 1,1)
-  --plotwidth plotwidth                               Width of the dendrogram visualization (default: 30)
+  --plotwidth plotwidth                               Width of the dendrogram visualization (default: 30) --plotheight plotheight                             Height of the dendrogram/heatmap visualization (default: None)
 ```

 Examples